 This profile is part of a paid investor education campaign.*

-The Green Organic Dutchman Holdings Ltd.’s (“TGOD”) 100-percent owned subsidiary, The Green Organic Dutchman Ltd. is a licensed medical marijuana producer under Health Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
-The company’s mission is to provide other Licensed Producers and patients with pharmaceutical-grade, organic cannabis.
+The Green Organic Dutchman Holdings Ltd.’s (“TGOD”) (TSX:TGOD) 100-percent owned subsidiary, The Green Organic Dutchman Ltd. is a licensed medical cannabis producer under Health Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
+The company’s mission is to provide other Licensed Producers and patients with farm-grown, pharmaceutical-grade, organic cannabis that is 100 percent non-irradiated.
 The Green Organic Dutchman Holdings is the third licensed producer to be developed and brought to market by this highly experienced financial team with excellent access to capital.

 Consumers are increasingly choosing organic foods and products, and that demand is expected to make organics one of the fastest-growing sectors.
 Research shows when it comes to organic products, consumers are more than willing to pay a premium—and as a medicine, cannabis is no different.
 Medical marijuana patients are expected to increasingly demand quality organic products over conventionally produced or irradiated products.

 The Green Organic Dutchman’s commitment to producing organically-grown cannabis greatly differentiates the company from its peers while creating significant opportunities in the marketplace.
 The company uses small-batch, chemical-free growing principles, producing high quality yields rich in terpenes that deliver a robust flavor and aroma.

 TGOD owns 36 of the highest quality cannabis strains, more than most of its LP peers.